mikamautnerrohde/researchproject/rp-project-manual.md

 36|1008|24 weeks
 42|1176|28 weeks

-Note: once the proposal has been approved, it is not possible to change the EC rewarded to the student upon succesful completion of the project.
+Note: once the proposal has been approved by programme and examiner, it is not possible to change the EC rewarded to the student upon succesful completion of the project.

 #### Be contact for student questions
 The supervisor is the go-to person for the student, for any questions related to performing the research project.
 During the research project, the supervisor should be available to discuss problems within a reasonable time frame.
 When absent due to illness or leave, the supervisor should ensure that there is somebody else available for pressing questions of the student.
-At the same time, the students should display ownership of the project.
+At the same time, the student should display ownership of the project.

 A good rule of thumb is for the supervisor to have at least 1 hour per week allotted to discussion with the student, either via a single meeting or via multiple short ones.